craigfisk/priceandposition/content/posts/blogginginhugo.md

 ```

-## Mental Model, part 2:
+## Adding features

 Want to add a feature?
-There are three main ways.
+Here are some ways.

 **1)** Using **shortcodes**, which are pre-defined for elements such as Figure (photo with caption), YouTube, or TOC (Table of Contents).
 A shortcode is a small template to add some function. ["Use Hugo's Built-in Shortcodes"](https://gohugo.io/content-management/shortcodes/#use-hugos-built-in-shortcodes).
 Or ["Create Your Own Shortcodes"](https://gohugo.io/templates/shortcode-templates/).